A Theory of Consciousness from a Materialistic Point of View

 Who we are is a matter of what we have experienced and have been taught, as seen through the lens of our salience landscape at the time.
 What we will learn is a direct result of our salience landscape.
 That is why you can have two people with the exact same experience, but each will derive different facts about that situation.

-Subconscious or Conscious?
+Unconscious, Subconscious or Conscious?

 Conscious processes deal with comparing the subconscious processes of “Prediction”, “General categories of experience”, “current biological state”, “perceived salience “, “perceived patterns” and others, to actively determine the perceived optimal action in any given situation, and to help derive new insight into past experiences through analysis, and encoding those insights into memory for future use.